microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/allowUnreachableCode.md

 ---

 Set to false to disable warnings about unreachable code.
-These warnings are only about code which is provably unreachable due to the use of JavaScript syntax, for example:
+These warnings are only about code which is probably unreachable due to the use of JavaScript syntax, for example:

 ```ts
 function fn(n: number) {